CUMGroup/AMOGUS/documents/requirements/SRS.md

 #### Level System
 This will introduce a leveling system where players get levels by simply playing which will increase the difficulty over time.
 #### Big Excercise Pool to randomly choose from
-As we cannot generate a lot of the problems to be solved by the computer, we have to provide a big enough Excercise pool to cover a broad range of problems.
+As we cannot generate a lot of the problems to be solved by the computer, we have to provide a big enough excercise pool to cover a broad range of problems.

 ### 3.2 Usability
 The User Interface should be designed in an obvious way that the user can directly start learning without having to learn the Interface first.
 For further explanation we will have a "How-To" page covering how to play and the overall infrastructure of the site and we will have small tutorials in each excercise, helping the player when stuck.